 BRICS countries face common regulatory challenges posed by the increasing dominance of digital platform ecosystems.
 By fostering dialogue and cooperation between their competition authorities, these nations can aim to develop a unified understanding and symbiotic strategies to tackle these challenges.

-On 03 June 2024, Elena Rovenskaya, Program Director for Advancing Systems Analysis (ASA) presented at the United Nations Conference on Trade and Development (UNCTAD) webinar on Competition law and policy approaches towards digital platforms and ecosystems organized jointly by the BRICS Competition Law and Policy Centre, Brazilian Administrative Council for Economic Defense (CADE), FGV Rio, and IIASA.
+On 03 June 2024, Elena Rovenskaya, Program Director for Advancing Systems Analysis (ASA) presented at the United Nations Conference on Trade and Development (UNCTAD) webinar on Competition law and policy approaches towards digital platforms and ecosystems organized jointly by the BRICS Competition Law and Policy Centre(link is external), Brazilian Administrative Council for Economic Defense (CADE)(link is external), FGV Rio(link is external), and IIASA.

 In her presentation, Rovenskaya introduced the perspective that digital platform ecosystems (DPEs) function as complex adaptive systems (CAS).
 She argued that the intrinsic value co-creation by multiple agents within DPEs could be better understood by applying tools and methods from systems sciences and ecology.
 Rovenskaya discussed how management strategies used in other CAS, such as natural ecosystems, could inspire innovations in designing new regulatory strategies or theories of harm that better address the complexity of DPEs.
 She emphasized that adopting an ecological worldview could help to better manage the challenges facing competition authorities in the digital economy.